kostasdak/gomvc/README.md

 ## Features

 * Easy to learn, use and build.
-* Flexibility and Customization
+* Flexibility and Customization.
-* Embeded Authentication using database table if needed.
+* Embedded Authentication using database table if needed.
-* Embeded libraries like : session managment, csrf middleware, http router
+* Embedded libraries like : session management, csrf middleware, http route.
-* Embeded info log and server error handling
+* Embedded info log and server error handling.
-* Strong MVC pattern
+* Strong MVC pattern.
-* Models with many features and easy to use functions
+* Models with many features and easy to use functions.
-* Models with build in relational functionlity with other database tables
+* Models with build in relational functionality with other database tables.
-* Controlles with simple yet powerful http handling
+* Controller with simple yet powerful http handling.
-* Ability to attach our own functions to Controller and requests for more customized http handling
+* Ability to attach your own functions to Controller and requests for more customized request handling.
 * Working Examples to cover almost every case.

 ## Installation